 - 1. Your church will be small - A. You cannot compete with the modern church with its programs, money, resources and facilities. - B. The people you will have will be a people you can preach to and do something with.
 They will hunger and thirst after these things. - 2.
 The preaching will be intense - A. Because of your deeper walk with God.
 The further and deeper you go with God, the deeper your sermons will be.
 And the more you will struggle and labor over them. - B. It is more difficult to preach these kinds of message.
 These are not "Simple Sermons for Sunday Morning".
 They are spiritual deep and demanding on both preacher and hearer.
 The preacher has labored over these truths and they are hard on him, as he must ensure he is not being a hypocrite as he preaches. - 3.
-Few will visit and many will leave.

-A. There will be some curiosity about your ministry and others will visit without knowing anything about you.
-But few of these visitors will come back a second time once they have had a sample of your burden.

-- 4. Holiness will be preached

-- A. You will come to hate the world system.

-- B. The doctrine of sanctification will be precious and desired.

-- 5. Separation will be precious

-- A. The world hated the Lord and the Lord is a stranger here (Leviticus 25:23), so how can you attempt to "fit in"?

-- 6. Fellowship will be few and small

-- A. Most churches and pastors have gone over to the contemporary.
-It will be a precious thing to find another faithful church and pastor in your area.

-- 7. Accusations will be many

-- A. Friends, families and other Christians will not understand you, your walk, your spiritual desires.
+Few will visit and many will leave. - A. There will be some curiosity about your ministry and others will visit without knowing anything about you.
+But few of these visitors will come back a second time once they have had a sample of your burden. - 4.
+Holiness will be preached - A. You will come to hate the world system. - B. The doctrine of sanctification will be precious and desired. - 5.
+Separation will be precious - A. The world hated the Lord and the Lord is a stranger here (Leviticus 25:23, The land shall not be sold for ever: for the land is mine; for ye are strangers and sojourners with me.), so how can you attempt to "fit in"? - 6.
+Fellowship will be few and small - A. Most churches and pastors have gone over to the contemporary.
+It will be a precious thing to find another faithful church and pastor in your area. - 7.
+Accusations will be many - A. Friends, families and other Christians will not understand you, your walk, your spiritual desires.